 I’m a strong believer of whenever possible, leave it to technology.
 Having a wedding website can take care of all your RSVPs and FAQs.
 You can share your love story & journey on your website too.
 It can suffice as a platform where guests can share photos of your wedding as well!

 Are you a hands-on person?
-Well it’s time to learn how to delegate.
-There are tons of nitty-gritty tasks required when planning a wedding, and I’m telling ya it is impossible to do them all on your own.
-You’ll suffer from a burn out and be too tired to attend your own wedding at the end of the day.
-There will be tons of people willing to help you and if you trust them, let them.
+Well, it’s time to learn how to delegate.
+There are tons of nitty-gritty tasks required when planning a wedding, and I’m telling you that it is impossible to do them all on your own.
+You’ll suffer from burnout and be too tired to attend your own wedding at the end of the day.
+There will be tons of people willing to help you make sure that all supplies you need for exhibitions and materials you want for the occasion will make it to your actual wedding.
+If you trust them, let them.
 Of course, do give them specific guidelines and instructions so the end goal doesn’t differ too far from what you wanted.

-There will be tons of decisions to make when planning your big day.
+There will be tons of decision-making in planning your big day.
 The options that you have are going to flood you.
 Don’t give in to every single one of them.
-Prioritizing your needs (& wants) is important as well.
+Prioritizing your needs (and wants) is important as well.
 Have a clear idea for what you want, and be ready to eliminate them if they are not a good fit.
-Of course, don’t trade flexibility for decisiveness.
+Just keep in mind, don’t trade flexibility for decisiveness.

 One thing’s for sure, is that things don’t always go according to the perfect plan.
 When they don’t, it’s important to not panic and stay focused on what’s important at that point of time – solving the issue.
 Being a female entitles you to be emotional (at times) but do not let it take away your problem-solving skills.